CardoCodes/kaggle-comp/MarchMadness/README.md

 ## Repository Structure

-### Python (.py) Files
-The Python files in this repository (e.g., `March_Madness_Prediction.py`, `train_model.py`) are designed for model testing, development, and maintenance.
-These files contain the core implementation of the prediction algorithms, data processing pipelines, and evaluation metrics.
-They are meant to be:

-- Modular and reusable components
-- Easy to maintain and update
-- Used for local testing and model improvements
-- The foundation for the production-ready prediction system

-If you're contributing to this project or want to understand the implementation details, these files are the primary codebase to explore.

 ### Jupyter Notebook (.ipynb)
 The Jupyter Notebook in this repository is specifically designed for Kaggle submissions.
 It: